Perverse sheaves and the cohomology of regular Hessenberg varieties: Introduction

-In general Lie type, the Tymoczko dot-action action becomes an action of the Weyl group $W$.
+In general Lie type, the dot action becomes an action of the Weyl group $W$.
 The problem of determining its character is still open.
 Prompted by the approach of Brosnan and Chow, we give the following result in this direction.
 Recall that the classical Springer correspondence assigns to each irreducible representation $\psi$ of $W$ a pair $(\mathcal{O}_\psi,\mathcal{L}_\psi)$ of a nilpotent orbit $\mathcal{O}_\psi$ and an irreducible local system $\mathcal{L}_\psi$ on $\mathcal{O}_\psi$.

 \begin{theoremp} Let $H^\perp\subset\mathfrak{g}$ be the annihilator of $H$ with respect to the Killing form.
-Suppose that $\psi$ is an irreducible representation of $W$ which appears as a subrepresentation of the action of $W$ on the cohomology of a regular semisimple Hessenberg variety.
+Suppose that $\psi$ is an irreducible representation of $W$ which appears as a subrepresentation of the action of $W$ on the cohomology of a regular semisimple Hessenberg variety associated to $H$.
 Then the intersection $\mathcal{O}_\psi\cap H^\perp$ is nonempty. \end{theoremp}

 In type $A$, the Springer correspondence identifies irreducible representations of the symmetric group $S_n$ with nilpotent adjoint orbits in $\mathfrak{sl}_n$.
 Both of these sets are indexed by partitions of the positive integer $n$.
-In this case, Theorem \ref{first} has the following more concrete statement.
+In this case, Theorem \ref{first} has the following more concrete statement, which can be deduced from the results of Brosnan and Chow and appears to be known to experts.

-\begin{corollary*} Suppose that $G=SL_n$, and let $[\lambda]$ be a partition of $n$ corresponding to an irreducible representation $\psi_{[\lambda]}$ of $S_n$.
-Suppose that $\psi_{[\lambda]}$ appears as a subrepresentation of the action of $W$ on the cohomology of a regular semisimple Hessenberg variety.
-Then the annihilator $H^\perp$ contains a nilpotent element whose Jordan normal form corresponds to $[\lambda]$. \end{corollary*}
+\begin{corollary*} Suppose that $G=SL_n$, and let $\lambda$ be a partition of $n$ corresponding to an irreducible representation $\psi_{\lambda}$ of $S_n$.
+Suppose that $\psi_{\lambda}$ appears as a subrepresentation of the action of $W$ on the cohomology of a regular semisimple Hessenberg variety associated to $H$.
+Then the annihilator $H^\perp$ contains a nilpotent element whose Jordan normal form is given by the conjugate partition $\lambda'$. \end{corollary*}

-Applying the same methods, we also prove a support theorem for the Hessenberg family $\mu_H:G\times_BH\longrightarrow\mathfrak{g}$ in type $A$.
-We are motivated by the recent work of Chen, Vilonen, and Xue \cite{che.vil.xue:17, che.vil.xue:18, che.vil.xue:19, che.vil.xue:20}, in which the authors develop a Springer theory for symmetric spaces.
+Using similar reasoning, in type $A$ we also prove a support theorem for the Hessenberg family $\mu_H:G\times^BH\longrightarrow\mathfrak{g}$.
+We are motivated by the recent work of Chen, Vilonen, and Xue \cite{che.vil.xue:17, che.vil.xue:18, che.vil.xue:19, che.vil.xue:20}, in which the authors apply the Fourier transform to study the singular cohomology of several classes of algebraic varieties which are related to Hessenberg varieties.